6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Begin your Tuscan adventure in Florence, the cradle of the Renaissance.
 Spend two full days exploring this magnificent city:

 - Day 1: Visit the iconic Duomo (Cathedral of Santa Maria del Fiore) and climb to the top for panoramic views.
-Continue to the Uffizi Gallery to admire masterpieces by Botticelli, Leonardo da Vinci, and Michelangelo.
+Continue to the Uffizi Gallery to admire masterpieces by Botticelli, Leonardo da Vinci and Michelangelo.
 End your day with sunset views from Piazzale Michelangelo.

-- Day 2: Start at the
+- Day 2:

 Day 3: Chianti Wine Region

-Pick up a rental car and head south into the famous Chianti wine region:
+Head south into the famous Chianti wine region:

 - Drive the scenic Chiantigiana Road (SR222) through vineyards and olive groves

-- Enjoy wine tastings at family-run vineyards, sampling the renowned Chianti Classico
+- Enjoy wine tastings at family run vineyards, sampling the renowned Chianti Classico

 - Have lunch at a countryside trattoria featuring local specialties like ribollita and pappardelle with wild boar ragu